Robin Sloan

 It’s a cold, clear day, nothing on the calendar, so I thought I’d take the opportunity to send out a newsletter collecting some things that have lately caught my eye.

-Elyse Flayme and the final flood, my short story for MIT Technology Review, has come out from behind the magazine’s paywall.
+Elyse Flayme and the Final Flood, my short story for MIT Technology Review, has come out from behind the magazine’s paywall.
 It’s a weird one, and I’m proud of it!
 If you read it, I’d love to hear what you think.
 I would also, of course, love to link to your Elyse Flayme fan fiction …

 It’s always a total surprise to see how projects like this get packaged/presented, and I love Stephanie Arnett’s work here; I imagine the top image as a broken, distorted map of Elyse’s world of Arrenia …